 2) Valle d’Aosta

-You can find the country’s first national park – Parco Nazionale del Gran Paradiso here.
-This valley is also home to some medieval castles.
-Some of the castles, like the Fénis Castle, date as far back as the 14th century.
+In Valle d’Aosta can find the country’s first national park – Parco Nazionale del Gran Paradiso, as well as some stunning medieval castles.
+Some of the castles, like the Fénis Castle, date as far back as the 14th century and are really worth visiting – a wonderful alternative activity if you don’t like skiing or snowboarding!

 Book your Valle d’Aosta tours here!